neilrae/solid-links/README.md

 Axios was chosen as a way to simply handle https requests asynchronously.
 Solid Auth was used to illustrate simple user login.
 This isn't used to do much more than display the user in the app at present.

 It is normally good practice to write the code for individual components in separate files and to combine these later using a tool, such as webpack.
 This app is deliberately minimal and all the components are in a single file so that it can be read as one document and easily followed.
-The only additions are the manifest.json and serviceworker.js files that enable it to be a Progressive Web App,as well as the underlying data.
+The only additions are the manifest.json and serviceworker.js files that enable it to be a Progressive Web App, as well as the underlying data.

 The javascript makes use of ES6 functions and let/const variable declarations.
 These are worth searching and reading up on.